 (Why they are so important for the WFBP diet)

-One thing you really need to eat a lot of on a healthy and whole plant diet is your green leafy veggies (and all other vegetables too of course for variation, but leafy should be eaten daily.
-They are SO darn healthy and contain such huge amounts of nutrients, including high amounts of vitamins such as A, C, K, folate and calcium, not to mention fiber – ALL of which are vital to the proper functioning of your immune system; for strong teeth and bones; and the formation of red blood cells.
+One thing you really need to eat a lot of on a healthy plant based diet plan is your green leafy veggies (and all other vegetables too of course for variation, but leafy should be eaten daily).
+They are SO darn healthy, and contain such huge amounts of nutrients, including high amounts of vitamins such as A, C, K, folate and calcium, not to mention fiber – ALL of which are vital to the proper functioning of your immune system, for strong teeth and bones, and the formation of red blood cells.

 - Swiss chard (green leafy)